Rinal-Dev02/VoilaCrawler3/README.md

 All developers must develop with this workflow:
 1. fork repo VoilaCrawl and clone the forked to your local
-2. create/update spiders under dir cmd/spiders
+2. create/update spiders under dir spiders
 3. commit modification and create a merge request to `main` branch.

 Others jobs will be done by me currently.

-All spiders must under `cmd/spiders` dir. the final dir must match the reverse domain schema. eg. `www.ruelala.com`'s  spiders is under dir `com/ruelala` dir
+All spiders must under `spiders` dir. the final dir must match the reverse domain schema. eg. `www.ruelala.com`'s  spiders is under dir `com/ruelala` dir

 ### TODO